How the absoluteness of group consciousness reappears in our neuroses

-Who doesn’t get weary once in a while of mention of another new mental disorder?
+Who doesn’t get weary occasionally of mention of another new mental disorder?
 Recently the newspapers reported on a new rising star: misophonia, hypersensitivity to sounds, such as smacking noises.
 And which coach doesn’t get into a deadlock now and then with a client who is unwavering in his or her image about their boss or job?
-Are we really increasingly suffering severely or are we becoming more and more (hyper) sensitive?
+Are we increasingly suffering severely or are we becoming more and more (hyper) sensitive?

-During the Nelles Institute’s summer academy in Germany, Malte Nelles cast an interesting light on this issue.
-His point, inspired by Wolfgang Giegerich, was: perhaps it’s not the client or coachee’s childhood or the family system that is the cause of the symptoms of a disorder or problem, but the consciousness we live in?
+An almost forgotten gem of German Jungian psychologists, Wolfgang Giegerich, casts an interesting light on this issue.
+His point is: perhaps it’s not the client or coachee’s childhood or the family system that is the cause of the symptoms of a disorder or problem, but the consciousness we live in?

 Where does neurosis come from?

 Neurosis emerged on a large scale in society when the individual let go of his collective foundation, the convictions of religion, hierarchy, and paternalism, and had to stand on his own two feet.
-In the past, the individual could always derive his beliefs from above, from the outside; now, humans have to answer the question as to what is right or wrong by observing their own inner being.
+In the past, the individual could always derive his beliefs from above, from the outside; now, humans must answer the question as to what is right or wrong by observing their own inner being.
+You could say that the terrifying things that man saw outside of himself in earlier days, for example by glimpsing a pitiful but hideous plague sufferer, are now found in his inner self.
 And apparently, that is a struggle.

 What does therapy do?

 In therapy – let’s stay with the example of the anorexia patient – an explanation for the neurosis is often sought in childhood.
 Were there any traumatic experiences?
 How was the relationship with the parents?
 We mainly look at the person, although the surrounding (family) system is increasingly involved in the analysis.
-But the question raised here takes a different perspective.
+But in this article, we take a different perspective.
 Do we also look at the consciousness in which we live, at the air that we breathe, so to speak?
 This is the question that therapy usually does not raise.
-If there are many sick fish in the sea, we can look for physical defects, even at what position they occupy in the shoal, and so on.
-But the decisive question is: what water are the fish swimming in?
+If there is much sick fish in the sea, we can look for physical defects, even at what position they occupy in the shoal, and so on.
+But the decisive question is: what water is the fish swimming in?
 This question is rarely raised in therapy.

 Why not?
 Because, in terms of consciousness, therapy swims in the same water as the client.